Deependra-Das/Connect-Four-Multiplayer/README.md

 - Public Lobbies: All lobbies are public, and players can manually host a lobby or join random lobbies created by other players.

 - Simple and Intuitive Gameplay: Drop discs into a grid and try to connect four discs in a row — either horizontally, vertically, or diagonally — in order to win

+- Visual Aesthetics : The game features dynamic shaders, particle and visual effects to enhance the aesthetic experience of the gameplay

 ---